ranmax123/powerbi-upwork/README.md

 1. In this GitHub repo, go to "dist" folder and download "Upwork.mez" and "Upwork_Report.pbit" file, and save it in your Desktop.

-2. Rename "Upwork.mez" file "Upwork.zip"
+2. Rename "Upwork.mez" file to "Upwork.zip"

 3. Unzip the contents